0x60df/loophole/README.md

 `loophole-mode-lighter-editing-sign`.
 Details of mode line format is described in customization section.

-#### Describe loophole-map
+#### Describe Loophole-map

-`loophole-describe` describes loophole-map.
+`loophole-describe` describes Loophole-map.
 As well as `M-x` `loophole-describe`,
-`help-char` in minibuffer for some commands which reads loophole-map ike `loophole-enable`, `loophole-name`, ... also invokes `loophole-describe`.
+`help-char` in minibuffer for some commands which reads Loophole-map ike `loophole-enable`, `loophole-name`, ... also invokes `loophole-describe`.
-Multiple input of `help-char` in minibuffer cycles loophole-map description among completion candidates.
+Multiple input of `help-char` in minibuffer cycles Loophole-map description among completion candidates.

 #### Alternative binding commands